1607th Air Transport Wing: Airlift operations

-On 15 February 1954, the 39th, and the 45th Air Transport Squadrons, were reconstituted and assigned to the 1607th Air Transport Group.
-The 39th Air Transport Squadron was subsequently designated "Medium" and the 45th Air Transport Squadron was designated as a "Heavy" squadron, indicating the type of aircraft that was and would be assigned to these units.
-The initial transport mission of the newly activated Air Transport Group was accomplished when a C-54 operated by the 1st Air Transport Squadron (Medium) delivered a 9,000 pound radio mast to Harmon Field, Newfoundland.
-On 8 March 1954, the 40th Air Transport Squadron (Heavy) was reconstituted and assigned to the Wing.
-On 1 May 1954, the first Douglas C-124 Globemaster II arrived at Dover and on 12 June, the 45th Air Transport Squadron flew the first C-124 "heavy" transport mission, airlifting five engines to Harmon Field, Newfoundland and a 12,000 pound spool of cable to Torbay Air Base, Newfoundland.
+In February 1954, wing operations expanded when the 39th and the 45th Air Transport Squadrons were activated under the 1607th Air Transport Group, followed in March by the 40th Air Transport Squadron.
+On 1 May 1954, the first Douglas C-124 Globemaster II arrived at Dover and on 12 June, the 45th Air Transport Squadron flew the first C-124 transport mission, airlifting five engines to Harmon and a 12,000 pound spool of cable to Torbay Air Base, Newfoundland.
+In September, the 1st and 21st Squadrons replaced their C-54s with the C-124.